odelab/odes-plot/README.md

 - Flask d3 Notebook: d3 Notebook served using Flask.
 We introduce Flask as the backend to enable data file submission feature.
 The submitted file's URL is generated using SHA256 algorithm using hashlib.

 ### To-do List:
+- Using plotly.js to turn graphs into dynamic ones
 - Python language interface: interfacing matplotlib with d3.js